-This error 0x80070005 is a generic error which technically means that for some reason, permissions are denied or access is denied therefore many other windows programs and services may indicate this error when it finds that the permissions are being denied.
+This error, 0x80070005, is a generic error which technically means that for some reason, permissions are denied or access is denied.
+Therefore, many other Windows programs and services may indicate this error when they find that permissions are being denied.

-However, in this guide we will only be focusing on this error in relation to app updates on Windows 8/8.1/10.
-When an app fails to update itself due to permission issues, this is the error you will get “Something happened and this app couldn’t be installed” 0x80070005
+However, in this guide, we will focus only on this error in relation to app updates on Windows 8/8.1/10.
+When an app fails to update itself due to permission issues, this is the error you will receive: ‘Something happened and this app couldn’t be installed – 0x80070005.’

-7. Now click the Advanced button and ensure that all the users listed their have full control.
-If not, then click Add.
-Choose Select a Principal, type users in the box which reads “enter the object name to select” once this is done, click Check Names and then put a check on the box which says “Full Permission”
+7. Now, click the Advanced button and ensure that all the users listed there have full control.
+If not, click Add.
+Choose Select a Principal, type “users” in the box that reads “Enter the object name to select.”
+Once this is done, click Check Names and then put a checkmark in the box that says “Full Permission.

 8. Click Apply/OK.
-This should grant full permission and your issue should now be fixed.
+This should grant full permissions, and your issue should now be resolved.

 If Method 1 did not work for you, there is no need to fret.
-This problem can also be caused by the download location of Windows Store apps being changed from the partition of a computer’s HDD/SSD that Windows is installed on (which, in most cases, is drive C) to another partition.
+This problem can also be caused by the download location of Windows Store apps being changed from the partition of a computer’s HDD/SSD on which Windows is installed (which, in most cases, is drive C) to another partition.
 In such cases, changing the download location of Windows Store apps back to the default value almost always resolves the problem.
-However, unfortunately, the Windows Store does not have an option or feature that allows users to change the default download location of apps, so you are going to have to use the Registry Editor to do so.
-In order to use this solution, you need to:
+However, unfortunately, the Windows Store does not have an option or feature that allows users to change the default download location of apps, so you will have to use the Registry Editor to do so.
+To use this solution, you need to: